 • Browsers: surfers accidentally hitting site

-• Red graphic elements - power and clarity
+• Red graphic elements - for power and clarity.

 • MoMA interiors/graphics